The Heart of New England - Subscribe Today - It's Free!

 eye contact with me once and stopped to resume her meal.
 After five or six

-minutes had passed, she turned and glided quietly through the brush into
+minutes had passed, she turned and glided quietly through the brush into the

-the forest.
+forest.
 Not a twig snapped.
 How did she do that, we wondered.

-When I got home, I Googled “moose” and got 18,000,000 hits—many of
+When I got home, I Googled “moose” and got 18,000,000 hits—many of them

-in common with moose, the creatures of the forest.
+common with moose, the creatures of the forest.
 Moose tend to be solitary

 creatures.
 So am I. Moose are gentle vegetarians.
 I’m not a vegetarian, but I